Dave: Actually, it's quite common in erotic cinema.

 - Kind of seems to be the basis of Bird's Nest and Michel's relationship in Copernicus Breathing, at least at the beginning.
 The first time it happens is after Bird's Nest's Freak Out when he is reminded of his dead brother and the circus life.

-- Happens before this after Mina falls from the trapeze, mirroring the death of Bird's Nest's brother and his consequential Freak Out
+- It happens before this after Mina falls from the trapeze, mirroring the death of Bird's Nest's brother and his consequential Freak Out.

 - Happens after a Slap-Slap-Kiss moment between Jeremy and Ian in A Cruel God Reigns.
 Jeremy had been recounting to Ian all the times Greg sexually abused him but later hallucinated that Greg was following him.
 The trope is strengthened in this instance because of Jeremy's Freak Out immediately beforehand.

-- In Sakura Gari, Masataka and Souma's last sexual encounter fits in perfectly, as it takes place after Masataka's Heroic BSOD where he explains his Child Of Rape backstory to Souma (and few after having learned about Souma's own Dark and Troubled Past), and Souma replies with both a Cooldown Hug and a You Are Not Alone talk.
+- In Sakura Gari, Masataka and Souma's last sexual encounter fits in perfectly, as it takes place after Masataka's Heroic BSoD where he explains his Child by Rape backstory to Souma (and shortly after having learned about Souma's own Dark and Troubled Past), and Souma replies with both a Cooldown Hug and a You Are Not Alone talk.

 - Dolphin did this to Aquaman after he became embittered after losing his hand to the terrorist Charybdis.

 - In Top 10: Beyond The Farthest Precinct, new officer Curlew sleeps with her partner Dust Devil to help him get through his depression at losing his mother.

 - Secret Six has a non-sexual example, with Scandal cuddling in bed with Bane to help him detox from venom, because she had goaded him into relapsing in the first place and thus feels obligated to help him get clean again.